calebwin/stdg/README.md

   x = x + 1
 ```

+Enter the following in a terminal.

 ```cmd
 python moving_car.py | stdg
 ```

+You should see the following pop up as a window.

 ![An example output through standard graphics](https://i.imgur.com/aRbhapW.png)

+Read on the see how you can use `stdg` for not only simple graphics and animations but also interactive user interfaces.

 # usage